-Be aware that when you reach your destination, work conditions may be different from what you expected.
-If necessary, call your science team lead or your institutional representative for guidance to prepare properly.
-The resources of your institution still will be available to you (e.g., your supervisor; subject matter experts; environmental, safety, and health support staff).
+Work conditions at the site may be different from what you expected.
+Consult your institution's safety, health, or environmental professionals if you have questions.
+If necessary, ORNL resources will be available to you (e.g., your supervisor; subject matter experts; environment, safety, and health support staff; and the ORNL laboratory shift superintendent).